bcaluneo/osview/README.md

 # osview

-What is "osview"?
-Back in the days of Silicon Graphics's supremacy over the performance computing market, their operating system, IRIX, featured a graphical system monitoring tool called "gr_osview".
+_osview_ is a graphical system resource monitoring tool featured in Silicon Graphics's IRIX operating system.
 A screenshot of this tool is below: <br/>
 ![Screenshot of gr_osview](screenshots/gr_osview.gif)
 <br/>